boostercloud/booster/README.md

 # What is Booster Framework?

 The [Booster Framework](https://boosterframework.com) is a software development framework to create event-driven backend microservices that is focused on extreme development productivity.
-It provides a highly opinionated implementation of the CQRS and Event Sourcing patterns in Typescript, using [DDD (Domain-Driven Design)](https://en.wikipedia.org/wiki/Domain-driven_design) semantics that makes business logic falls naturally in the code.
-This way, business, product, and technical teams can collaborate sharing a much closer language.
+It provides a highly opinionated implementation of the CQRS and Event Sourcing patterns in Typescript, using [DDD (Domain-Driven Design)](https://en.wikipedia.org/wiki/Domain-driven_design) semantics that makes business logic fall naturally in the code.
+This way, business, product, and technical teams can collaborate, sharing a much closer language.

 Booster uses advanced static analysis techniques and takes advantage of the Typescript type system to understand the structure and semantics of your code and reduce the boilerplate, so it's capable not just of building an entirely functioning GraphQL API for you but also to build an optimal, production-ready and scalable cloud infrastructure for your application in your preferred cloud provider (Azure or AWS).

 Combining these features, Booster provides an unprecedented developer experience.
 On the one hand, it helps you write simpler code, defining your application in terms of commands, events, entities, and read models.
 On the other hand, you don't have to worry about the tremendous amount of low-level configuration details of conventional tools.
 You write highly semantic code, and if it compiles, you can run it on the cloud at scale.

 Booster is 100% open-source and designed with extensibility in mind.
-If your desired infrastructure doesn't match the existing implementations, you can easily fork and adapt them or create a new one from scratch using your infrastructure-as-code tool of preference.
-Booster also supports extensions (called “Rockets”) that allow users to implememnt additional functionalities.
+If your desired infrastructure doesn't match the existing implementations, you can easily fork and adapt them or create a new one using your infrastructure-as-code tool of preference.
+Booster also supports extensions (called “Rockets”) that allow users to implement additional functionalities.

-If you want to help us on evolving Booster or have any questions, don't hesitate to ping us on [Discord](https://discord.gg/bDY8MKx)!
+If you want to help us with evolving Booster or have questions, don't hesitate to ping us on [Discord](https://discord.gg/bDY8MKx)!

 # Why Booster instead of X